ezargaruna/suticore/README.md

 suticore is the core.
 sreteniya is the interface.

-the system is alive
+the system is alive.
-but only its canon is public.
+only its canon is public.